ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 4. The BLAS only solves one problem at a time; it does not have a "batched" interface for solving many small problems at a time.

-It turns out that our hypothetical developer has already laid the groundwork for solving the first three problems.
-For example, `basic_mdspan` permits compile-time dimensions, or mixes of compile-time and run-time dimensions.
-Our developer could start with the C++ "fall-back" implementation of BLAS operations, and turn it into an inlineable optimized implementation for certain combinations of compile-time dimensions.
+It turns out that our hypothetical C++ library has already laid the groundwork for solving all these problems.
+The C++ "fall-back" implementation is a great start for inlining, skipping error checks, and optimization.  `basic_mdspan` permits compile-time dimensions, or mixes of compile-time and run-time dimensions.
+It would be natural to specialize and optimize the C++ implementation for common combinations of compile-time dimensions.

-The `mdspan` class is a view.
+The `basic_mdspan` class is a view (**[views]**).
 Implementations store a pointer.
 Thus, it is not totally zero overhead for very small matrices or vectors with compile-time dimensions.
 A zero-overhead solution would *only* store the data at run time, not a pointer to the data; `std::array` is an example.
+Furthermore, it's awkward to use views for very small objects (see example in D1684R0).
+Users of small matrices and vectors often want to handle them by value.
+For these reasons, we propose `basic_mdarray` (D1684R0), a container version of `basic_mdspan`.

-However, we could either fix this in `basic_mdspan`, or use a different data structure entirely.
-See, for example, our `basic_mdarray` proposal (D1684R0).
-Once we have C++ BLAS wrappers that take `basic_mdspan`, it's not much more work to support other matrix and vector data structures.
+Once we have C++ functions that take `basic_mdspan`, it's not much more work to overload them other matrix and vector data structures, like `basic_mdarray`.
 This would also help our developer make their linear algebra library more like the C++ Standard Library, in that its algorithms would be decoupled from particular data structures.

 The `basic_mdspan` class also gives developers efficient ways to represent batches of linear algebra problems with the same dimensions.
-For example, one may store a batch of matrices as a rank-3 `basic_mdspan`, where one of the dimensions indexes into a particular matrix.
+For example, one may store a batch of matrices as a rank-3 `basic_mdspan`, where the leftmost dimension selects the matrix.
 The various layouts and possibility of writing a custom layout make it easier to write efficient batched code.
 We have some experience doing so in our [github.com/kokkos](Kokkos) and [github.com/trilinos/Trilinos](Trilinos) libraries.

 ### Composition of parallelism